hhn-pham/hhn-pham/README.md

 ### How do you do, fellow 🤓?

 I'm a Physics undergraduate who's interested in programming, FOSS, and GNU/Linux.
+My old coding repos are pretty rubbish.
+I'm working on my DS&A in the meantime.
+Mainly here for all the Neovim goodies!

 <!--
 **hhn-pham/hhn-pham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.